 Begin with a warm Dingle Bay prawn salad with fresh basil, perhaps - or an attractive speciality of potato cake & Annascaul black pudding with glazed apples, and grainy mustard sauce.

-Main courses include several seafood dishes (roast fillet of monkfish with roasted peppers, balsamic vinegar & olive oil dressing is a speciality) and the ever-popular sirloin steak (Irish Hereford beef); vegetarian choices are always given too - Sile’s garden salad, perhaps, of tossed leaves and summer vegetables with toasted walnuts and seeds.
+Main courses will include several seafood dishes (roast fillet of monkfish with roasted peppers, balsamic vinegar & olive oil dressing is a speciality) and the ever-popular sirloin steak (Irish Hereford beef); vegetarian choices are always given too - Sile’s garden salad, perhaps, of tossed leaves and summer vegetables with toasted walnuts and seeds.

 Desserts, including home-made ice creams and a wicked chocolate nemesis, are worth saving space for, or you can finish with an Irish cheese plate.
 Sile, who is a warm and solicitous host, supervises front of house.